 Myth: I’m a bad person.

-You are not bad, even though you may have done some unpleasant or unkind things while under the influence of alcohol or drugs.
-Addiction is a disease, but one that is treatable.
+You are not bad, even though you may have done unpleasant or unkind things while under alcohol or drugs.
+Addiction is a disease, but treatable one.
 Recovery is possible through organisations like Alcoholics Anonymous and Narcotics Anonymous or through residential treatment.

 You may not have used heroin or cocaine, but alcohol is also a mind-altering, addictive drug that causes problems in people’s lives and families.
 Alcoholism is a progressive and harmful disease, just like drug addiction.

 Smoking cannabis can lead to addiction.
 Cannabis dependency is a severe problem, as serious as with any other drug.

 Myth: My family say I don’t have any willpower.

 Addiction is a brain disease, and family and friends also need to learn about it to support their loved ones.
 Recovery isn’t a matter of just using willpower.
 Most addicts will have tried many times to stop drinking or using.

 Myth: I should be able to go home after detox.

 Detox is just the first stage of addiction treatment.
 After that, it’s about personal change, looking at attitudes, behaviours and lifestyles connected to the addiction, as well as examining any underlying causes of the addiction and learning relapse prevention skills.

 Myth: I can’t do my job well unless I have a drink or take drugs.